TacticalGator/FindDomianShare/README.md

 - `tqdm`

 ## 🧪 Usage
-`-k` flag and access to the DC host are MANDATORY conditions.
-Learn more about it [here](https://lab.tacticalgator.net/Tools/FindDomainShare).
+`-k` flag, and access to the DC host are MANDATORY conditions.
+Learn more about it [here](https://lab.tacticalgator.net/Tools/FindDomainShare#usage).
 ```
 Python3 FindDomianShare.py [domain/]username[:password]@<target> [options]
 ```